 If you have a passion for the environment but a non-standard educational background please do feel free to contact us to discuss your place.

-It will prepare you for work as a building conservationist and to apply for membership of leading built environment professional bodies including: the Chartered Institute of Architectural Technology (CIAT), the Institute of Historic Building Conservation (IHBC) and the Chartered Institute of Building.
+It will prepare you for work as a building conservationist and apply for membership of leading built environment professional bodies including the Chartered Institute of Architectural Technology (CIAT), the Institute of Historic Building Conservation (IHBC) and the Chartered Institute of Building.
 In addition to the professional and technical skills specific to building conservation; presentation, communication and team working skills so essential in everyday business, are covered.